mao-takahashi/OnsenUI/README.md

 You can easily make more mobile app when used in combination with [Monaca].

+## How to build

+type grunt in terminal

+  grunt

 ## Getting Started
 See the [Onsen UI Getting Started Page].